SteveDunn/Vogen/README.md

 ## Configuration

-Each Value Object can have it's own *optional* configuration.
+Each value object can have it's own *optional* configuration.
 Configuration includes:

 * The underlying type
 * Any 'conversions' (Dapper, System.Text.Json, Newtonsoft.Json, etc.) - see [the Integrations page](https://stevedunn.github.io/Vogen/integration.html) in the wiki for more information